zsombal/DynaLogQAsoftware/README.md

 In the 'Test' folder, you can find DynaLog files to work with.

-Developed in an independent class project for Phys 339 (McGill University).
+Developed in an independent class group project for Phys 339 (McGill University).

 Zsombor Balassy

 zsombor.balassy@mail.mcgill.ca